codyorr4-roblox/SlimContainer/README.md

 -- Get the remote event
 local remoteEvent = game.ReplicatedStorage.RemoteEvent

+-- if your shop requires actual tools/accessories etc, then reference a folder holding them. local itemsFolder = game.ServerStorage.Items

 -- Setup some sort of data for your shop. local shopItems = {
    Slot1 = {Name = Sword, Price = 100},